 Your leadership development and personal growth will be a priority.
 You will meet with your mentor to discuss how you can achieve your goals and programming will be directed at helping you become the best version of yourself.

 Level 2 Mentor

 Level 2 consists of student leaders who have demonstrated exemplary leadership capacity and who have joined UFV Lead to make a positive impact on the new-to-UFV students.
 This level not only exists to provide mentorship for new students but to encourage connection amongst student leaders and to promote personal and professional growth amongst these student leaders.

 What exactly does it mean to be in Lead: Level 2?

 A major part of your role is being a mentor to new-to-UFV students.
-This will involve emailing them regularly, guiding them around on Lead day, meeting with them throughout the year, and being an empathetic and supportive person in their lives.
+This will involve emailing and meeting with them regularly, providing them with leadership opportunities, and being an empathetic and supportive person in their lives.

 You get mentored too!
-Your mentor will help you achieve your personal, professional, and academic goals.
+Your mentor will help you achieve your personal, professional, and leadership goals.

-All mentors and senior mentors will work together to plan events throughout the year.
+All Level 2 mentors and Level 3 senior mentors will work together to plan events throughout the year.

 You will be a part of an extensive network of student leaders and staff.
 It is a great way to meet people and make meaningful connections with like-minded folks.

-You will get to attend a leadership retreat at the end of September and participate in many other leadership development activities such as workshops and involvement opportunities.
+You will get to attend a leadership retreat in September and participate in many other leadership development activities such as workshops and involvement opportunities.